Skip to main content

 var response = await x402Client.GetAsync("https://api.example.com/premium/content");

 The x402 protocol implements HTTP 402 (Payment Required) for pay-per-request APIs.
-Instead of subscriptions or API keys, clients pay per call using signed USDC authorizations.
-The server receives payment proof in the request header, verifies the signature, and submits the transfer on-chain.
-Nethereum's Nethereum.X402 package provides both server middleware and a client library.
+Instead of subscriptions or API keys, clients pay per call using signed EIP-3009 USDC authorizations.
+The payer signs off-chain (no gas), and the server or a facilitator settles the transfer on-chain.
+Nethereum's Nethereum.X402 package provides both an automatic client and ASP.NET Core middleware.

 dotnet add package Nethereum.X402